COMPANY PROJECTS -

 The Productive Food Forest

-This project is executed in partnership with SUNWay Research and Innovation Center (www.sric.network); the Community Forest User Groups (CFUG) and the Nepal Forest Department.
+The project is implemented in partnership with the Community Forest User Groups (CFUG) and the Nepal Forest Department.
+In 2022 and 2023 seven hectares has been implemented.
+In 2024 the project is extended with an additional 11 hectares.

 Country